illinois-r/r-cbtf-docs/00-cbtf.md

     In file(file, "rt") :
       cannot open file 'bad/path/to/data.rds': No such file or directory

+When downloading files from a question, the local default save location
+is:

+    /home/<Your_NetID>/Downloads

+**Note:** Both *Firefox* and *Chrome* will default to the above location.
+However, if saved from *Firefox*, then you will receive a prompt to select a save location for a file with the default location prefilled.
+Whereas when using the *Chrome* web browser, the file will be silently saved to the default location.

+When saving an *R* script or *RMarkdown* file from *RStudio*, the default location that is saved to is:

+    /home/<Your_NetID>

 ### R Session Aborted

 When writing more advanced code, RStudio may crash during its execution.